MindThoth/Deckbrain/DECKBRAIN_FOUNDATION.md

 - If server is unreachable: retry later (backoff).
 - Must never delete raw plotter data without explicit design.
 - All connectors use the same upload protocol and data model when talking to Core API.

+#### Multi-Plotter Connector Architecture

+DeckBrain uses a shared connector core with vendor-specific adapters:

+- **connector/shared/**: Common code for configuration, SQLite queue management, HTTP client, heartbeat, and update checking.
+Both Olex Pi and MaxSea Windows connectors import and reuse this shared core.

+- **connector/olex_pi/**: Olex Raspberry Pi agent that runs on a Linux sidecar device, watches Olex export directories, and enqueues files using the shared core.

+- **connector/maxsea_win/**: MaxSea Windows agent that runs as a Windows service, watches MaxSea TimeZero export/backup directories, and enqueues files using the shared core.

+Both connectors talk to the same Core API using the same endpoints (`/api/upload_file`, `/api/heartbeat`, `/api/check_update`) and authentication model (device_id + api_key).
+The Core API uses `plotter_type` (in the devices table) and `source_format` (in file_records) fields to distinguish vendor-specific data and route files to appropriate ingestion modules.

+For details on how connectors for Olex and MaxSea are structured, see `docs/architecture/multi_plotter_connectors.md`.

 ### 6.2 Core API (FastAPI)